farhad-99/hand-gesture-movement-recognition/README.md

 ![hand landmark](https://github.com/farhad-99/hand-gesture-movement-recognition/assets/96428374/63f9c02f-6a5f-46eb-a18a-57d1401028c9)

-for using history_point_model we should define a start gesture, when the gesture is recognized our algorightm go to the next step and then the history_point_model begin to inference.
-So for each movement we can deploy a specific model.
+For using the history_point_model, we should define a start gesture.
+When the gesture is recognized, our algorithm proceeds to the next step, and then the history_point_model begins to infer.
+So, for each movement, we can deploy a specific model.